SOTAbeams/WSPRliteConfig/techdoc/serial.md

 E.g. setting to DeviceMode::WSPR_Active has the same effect as pressing the button on the WSPRlite.
 (This is currently unimplemented in the config program, since the config program does not yet have a way of checking the accuracy of the computer time.)

-For most device modes, command data is:
+Command data for most device modes is:

     msgData ::= deviceMode
     deviceMode ::= uint16